google-marketing-solutions/agentic_dsta/implementation_guide.md

 bash deploy.sh
 ```

+**First-Time Setup:** The first time you run this script, it will detect that your secret credentials are not yet stored.
+It will securely prompt you to enter each required credential one by one.
+These are the credentials you collected in the "Generating Required Credentials" step.

 This script will:
+1. Check for the required secrets in Google Secret Manager and create them if they don't exist (this is the interactive part).
-1. Build the application's Docker image.
+2. Build the application's Docker image.
-2. Push the image to Google Artifact Registry.
+3. Push the image to Google Artifact Registry.
-3. Generate a `terraform.tfvars` file from your `config.yaml`.
+4. Generate a `terraform.tfvars` file from your `config.yaml`.
-4. Initialize and apply the Terraform configuration to deploy all the necessary infrastructure.
+5. Initialize and apply the Terraform configuration to deploy all the necessary infrastructure.

+On subsequent runs, the script will see that the secrets already exist and will skip straight to the deployment, making it fully automatable.

 The deployment will take several minutes to complete.